thehitechpanky/stockexchange/README.md

-# stockexchange
+# Virtual Stock Exchange Game
-Virtual Stock Exchange Platform
+Virtual Stock Exchange Game for Android and Other Platforms.